evercode1/package-for-views/readme.md

 ViewMaker creates an artisan command that lets you quickly scaffold views for create, show, edit, and index, based on your input.

+ViewMaker is for use with the Laravel PHP framework.
+It's a plugin for the artisan command line tool that ships with Laravel.

 If you had a model named Widget, and you had a REST controller, you would want correspoing views for the controller methods.
 You simply input a model name, master page name and template type (plain, basic, or dt), and the